hotosm/fmtm/docs/dev/Setup.md

 1. An API backend in FastAPI (code in: `src/backend`)
 2. A desktop-based management frontend website in React (code in: `src/frontend`)
 3. A mobile-based mapper frontend website in Svelte (code in: `src/mapper`)
-4. Supporting services that tie everything together, such as [ODK Central][1] for collecting submission data, and an S3 service for storing files.
+4. Supporting services that tie everything together:

+   - [ODK Central][1] to collect the survey submissions.
+   - [Minio][13] to serve static content via S3.
+   - [Electric-SQL][14] to provide a 'sync-layer' for real-time syncing of content between users.
+   - [Bunkerweb][15] a 'web application firewall' (basically Nginx with additional security), to sit in front of everything and add an extra layer of security and load balancing.

 ### Field-TM Backend